younus10s/WAYFS-AlphaBot/README.md

 ### Run Backend & Frontend

-To run the backend:
+To run the backend on your local machine:
+* Go to './WAYFS-AlphaBot/Backend/AlphaBotApp'
+* Type: dotnet run --urls "http://<rpi-ip-address>:<port>"

+You can also use the `--project` flag:
 * Go to './WAYFS-AlphaBot'
-* Type: dotnet run --urls "http://<rpi-ip-address>:<port>"
+* Type: dotnet run --project Backend/AlphaBotApp/WAYFS-AlphaBot.csproj --urls "http://<rpi-ip-address>:<port>"

+To run the backend on the Raspberry Pi:
-The LEDs require root permission to work.
-Build as usual with `dotnet build` and then execute the program with `sudo -E ./bin/Debug/net7.0/WAYFS-AlphaBot --u "http://<rpi-ip-address>:<port>"`.
+* The LEDs require root permission to work so in order to run with the lights you need to build and run in two steps.
+* Go to './WAYFS-AlphaBot'
+* Build as usual with `dotnet build`.
+The executable gets built to './Backend/AlphaBotApp/bin/Debug/net7.0'
+* Go to './Backend/AlphaBotApp/bin/Debug/net7.0'
+* Type: `sudo -E ./WAYFS-AlphaBot -u "http://<rpi-ip-address>:<port>"`.

 To run the frontend:
 * Go to './WAYFS-AlphaBot/client'